UBC-MDS/exploratory-data-viz/chapters/en/module1.md

 <opt text="Grouping Components">

-I'm note entirely sure what a grouping component is since we made this up!
+I'm not entirely sure what a grouping component is since we made this up!

 </opt>